nbonfils/brightness/README.md

 USE AT YOUR OWN RISK!

-License is MIT so do whatever the hell you want this software ;)
+License is MIT so do whatever the hell you want with this software ;)